 - a.
 Only members who have paid their annual dues and are in good standing with NSCA as well as their State Association (if one exists) may participate in registered NSCA shoots.
 It is the shooter's responsibility to provide their current year classification card to Shoot Officials when entering a registered shoot.
-This ensures that name, address, and membership number are properly recorded so that errors in records and scores can be prevented. - b.
+This ensures that name, address, and membership number are properly recorded so that errors in records and scores can be prevented.
+Expired members who do not renew prior to participating in a registered NSCA shoot will not have their scores and targets recorded for that shoot. - b.
 It shall be the sole responsibility of the shooter, upon entering the shoot, to see that they are entered into all the events desired on the official NSCA cashier sheet/entry form.
 Once entered, clerical errors are the responsibility of shoot management.